Bernie Sanders Calls For Unity, Warns Liberal Think Tank Against Smearing Progressives

 — Glenn Greenwald (@ggreenwald) April 14, 2019

-The think tank which is now running a negative campaign against Bernie Sanders was founded in 2003 by former Clinton campaign chairman John Podesta.
+The think tank, which is now running a negative campaign against Bernie Sanders, was founded in 2003 by former Clinton campaign chairman John Podesta.
 Podesta has long opposed Bernie Sanders, once stating that the Vermont senator needs to be “ground to a pulp,” according to Business Insider.

-In his letter, Sanders criticized Center for American Progress’ leader Neera Tanden, pointing out that she continues to call for party unity while running a negative campaign against him.
+In his letter, Sanders criticized the Center for American Progress’ leader Neera Tanden, pointing out that she continues to call for party unity while running a negative campaign against him.

 Bernie Sanders pushes back at critics of his new wealth: "I didn't know that it was a crime to write a good book which turns out to be a bestseller" https://t.co/kfyUXrac5X pic.twitter.com/u2Ibz5nx53